Hedakb/Bookingsite/README.md

-# Bookingsite
-Created with CodeSandbox
+# NextJS with firebase auth